plastyk/silverstripe-dashboard/docs/en/customisation-extra-search-panels.md

 Say we have a custom `DataObject` named `Property`.
 We would like to search for properties through the dashboard.

 First we create a `dashboard-custom` folder in our root directory to house our custom dashboard code.
-To enable the `dashboard-custom` directory to be picked up by SilverStripe we must create a `_config` directory inside `dashboard-custom`.
+To enable the `dashboard-custom` directory to be picked up by Silverstripe we must create a `_config` directory inside `dashboard-custom`.

 Next we create a new PHP file `DashboardSearchResultPropertyPanel.php` in `dashboard-custom/src/Search/`.
 In our `dashboard-custom/src/Search/DashboardSearchResultPropertyPanel.php` file we create a `DashboardSearchResultPropertyPanel` class, which extends `DashboardSearchResultPanel`: